spirit986/skjenkins/README.md

 # skjenkins
-### Scalable Jenkins with Kubernetes cluster
+### Scalable Jenkins with Kubernetes cluster example

-This setup can serve as a PoC for creating a scalable jenkins deployment on a Kubernettes cluster.
+This setup can serve as a PoC for creating a scalable Jenkins deployment on a Kubernetes cluster.

 # Prerequisites
 1. A working 3 node Kubernetes cluster.
-(This will probably work with minikube as well, however I haven't tested this with minikube since I have my own kubernetes cluster)
+(This will probably work with minikube as well, however I haven't tested this with Minikube since I have my own Kubernetes cluster)
-2. Automated storage provisoner like [this one](https://github.com/spirit986/external-storage/tree/master/nfs).
+2. Automated storage provisioner like [this one](https://github.com/spirit986/external-storage/tree/master/nfs).
 Else you will need to modify the appropriate parts from `jenkins-deployment.yaml` and setup your own storage provisioner or just use an `emptyDir` volume.

 # Usage example
 A short tutorial on how to use the scripts.